oktoeight-com/oktoeight-company-philosophy/README.md

 # Company Philosophy

+This is the company philosophy for Oktoeight.
 We operate with a high signal-to-noise ratio.
 We value plain text, simplicity, and directness.
 Every word must earn its place.

 ## Principles